Yiling-J/tablepilot/examples/README.md

   This example create a joke from two random icon images, shows how to use images as input prompts(column type image).
 Include both generate and autofill examples.

 #### [Experimental] Generate/Edit image

+- **100_recipes**
+  A comprehensive, step-by-step tutorial on how to generate 100 recipes with images.

 - **recipes_with_image**
   This example demonstrates how to generate images in three different ways: